Uploading Terraform states to Yandex Object Storage

 remote-state

-Go to the created directory and create the
+Go to that directory and create the

 remote-state.tf

-configuration file:terraform { required_providers { yandex = { source = "yandex-cloud/yandex" } } } provider "yandex" { zone = "ru-central1-a" } data "terraform_remote_state" "vpc" { backend = "s3" config = { endpoints = { s3 = "https://storage.yandexcloud.net" } bucket = "<bucket_name>" region = "ru-central1" key = "<path_to_state_file_in_bucket>/<state_file_name>.tfstate" skip_region_validation = true skip_credentials_validation = true skip_requesting_account_id = true # This option is required to describe backend for Terraform version 1.6.1 or higher. access_key = "<key_ID>" secret_key = "<secret_key>" } } resource "yandex_compute_image" "ubuntu_2004" { source_family = "ubuntu-2004-lts" } resource "yandex_compute_disk" "boot-disk-vm3" { name = "boot-disk-3" type = "network-hdd" zone = "ru-central1-a" size = "20" image_id = yandex_compute_image.ubuntu_2004.id } resource "yandex_compute_instance" "vm-3" { name = "terraform3" resources { cores = 2 memory = 2 } boot_disk { disk_id = yandex_compute_disk.boot-disk-vm3.id } network_interface { subnet_id = data.terraform_remote_state.vpc.outputs.subnet-1 nat = true } metadata = { ssh-keys = "ubuntu:${file("<path_to_public_SSH_key>")}" } }
+configuration file:terraform { required_providers { yandex = { source = "yandex-cloud/yandex" } } } provider "yandex" { zone = "ru-central1-d" } data "terraform_remote_state" "vpc" { backend = "s3" config = { endpoints = { s3 = "https://storage.yandexcloud.net" } bucket = "<bucket_name>" region = "ru-central1" key = "<path_to_state_file_in_bucket>/<state_file_name>.tfstate" skip_region_validation = true skip_credentials_validation = true skip_requesting_account_id = true # This option is required to describe backend for Terraform versions higher than 1.6.1. access_key = "<key_ID>" secret_key = "<secret_key>" } } resource "yandex_compute_image" "ubuntu_2004" { source_family = "ubuntu-2004-lts" } resource "yandex_compute_disk" "boot-disk-vm3" { name = "boot-disk-3" type = "network-hdd" zone = "ru-central1-d" size = "20" image_id = yandex_compute_image.ubuntu_2004.id } resource "yandex_compute_instance" "vm-3" { name = "terraform3" resources { cores = 2 memory = 2 } boot_disk { disk_id = yandex_compute_disk.boot-disk-vm3.id } network_interface { subnet_id = data.terraform_remote_state.vpc.outputs.subnet-1 nat = true } metadata = { ssh-keys = "ubuntu:${file("<path_to_public_SSH_key>")}" } }

 Where: